AJWest22/MS4/README.md

       <img src="/media/profile-jquery.png">
     </details>

+  It must be noted that the Stripe bug shown in the JQUERY bug is because the code used comes from Stripe, and is targeting Stripe itself.
+This is the only bug the JQUERY vailidator had an issue with, and is only caused due to the JQUERY being taken from a third party and not being vanilla JQUERY.

 ### Browser Compatibility

 - This site has been tested on the following browsers and is fully functioning: